svcTheDev/easyBudget/README.md

 - Update the balances on the home page ✅

 # 16/12/2022
+Update the totals on the entry page
+- Organize html, css ✅
-- Organize update totals on index html
+- Organize numbertoletters ✅
+- Update chart function to receive saving, voluntary and mandatory on the get Expenses function instead of the chart

 - Fix bug when month does not have a specific type of expense on chart js
-- Update the totals on the entry page
 - Create a function to read the chart selected
 - Arreglar todas las funciones de la app para el nuevo entry
 - Update chart function to receive saving, voluntary and mandatory on the get Expenses function instead of the chart